 Libreria Acqua Alta- Venice, Italy

 Venice is sinking!
 The bookstore has redesigned itself to cater to the floods that occur in Venice.
 They keep books safe during floods by storing them in bathtubs and boats.
 This Instagram landmark is notably one of the most beautiful bookstores in the world, and its name translates to ‘Book Store of High Water.’
-The store is whimsically cramped with books, leaving little space to walk around, the atmosphere is even reflected in their fire escape, which is simply a door leading directly into the canal.
+The store is whimsically cramped with books, leaving little space to walk around.
+And the atmosphere is even reflected in their fire escape, which is simply a door leading directly into the canal.

 The Dominicanen Bookshop- Maastricht, The Netherlands